jmora/mindgraph/pages/situational awareness.md

 -
 - #TODO
 - If innovation is about "living in the future", failing at it means living in a future that does not materialize, i.e. a parallel reality.
 This is a prevalent problem, resulting from a lack of situational awareness ([[reality check]])
-	- #conjecture as companies are larger and more hierarchical, they experience a problem similar to the vanishing gradient.
+	- #speculation as companies are larger and more hierarchical, they experience a problem similar to the vanishing gradient.
 Without active efforts to counter this phenomenon, inner layers get further from the reality, and lose sight of it, resulting in a [[delusion]], or parallel reality
 		- There are many approaches to address this problem, e.g. see [[decision making]], with varying degrees of [[effectiveness]] depending on the [[context]]
 - All models are wrong, some are useful.
 Hammers are useful, but do not fall in love with them
 	- ChatGPT explanation